 NOTE: (Due to some recent changes in Asana’s API, we are no longer able to fetch tasks from Asana.
 Because of this we had to disable tasks synchronization on the Import page.)

 If you have multiple accounts in Asana, you’re guided to choose which account you wish to import from each time you set up a sync.

 Once the sync is complete, Toggl will let you know whether the sync was successful and show you what was imported – also, how much time it took.
 If there are problems, you can check the log for more details.
 Please note that only projects that the authorizing user has access to can be imported.

 The “Sync now” button doesn’t trigger an immediate synchronization.
 It will place your synchronization in a queue, the actual synchronization will happen a bit later (during a busy period it could be an hour or even more).

 This will look for new things to import at least once an hour (not available for users’ import), and can be enabled from the cogwheel menu that is right next to the Sync button.

 You can trigger a manual sync anytime – just click on the “Sync” button!

-Since all 3 pipes are individual, you’re able to manage them separately as well.
+Since both pipes are individual, you’re able to manage them separately as well.
 To delete the configuration for one particular pipe, choose “Delete configuration” from the cogwheel menu next to the Sync button.

-To stop the sync across all 3 pipes, choose “Delete configuration” from the lone cogwheel menu at the top right of the pipes.
+To stop the sync across both, choose “Delete configuration” from the lone cogwheel menu at the top right of the pipes.